rachelmarin/review-the-villagers/README.md

 Have fun!

 ## Start up
-To use this application please fork and clone this repository and open in your machine's text editor.
+To use this application please clone this repository and open in your machine's text editor.

 First cd into villagers-backend in the terminal shell.